unimarkup/specification/markup/blocks/inserts/README.md

       This block element tries to interpret the given content and convert it to fitting Unimarkup block elements.

+      **Note:** If conversion to block elements is not possible, the alternative text must be used instead.
+In this case, the implementation should set a warning if the link was not empty.

    2. [block verbatim insert](/markup/blocks/inserts/verbatim-block-insert)

       This block element applies verbatim formatting to the content.